 - Extent to which this person or organization has had a profound and enduring effect on arts education;

 - Extent to which this person's or organization's work enhance(s) the school’s and/or community's image.

-1. Consider the achievements of your nominee:
+1. Consider the achievements of your nominee.